Our Pest guide

 The house mouse is the most common rodent pest in the Calgary Area.
 They can breed rapidly and adapt quickly to changing conditions.
 House mice live in structures, but can also live outdoors.
 When the weather chills, the house mouse is attracted to the warmth and active food sources in restaurants and homes.

 Even without open doors, they can enter a building through a hole the diameter of a pencil bringing in fleas, mites, ticks, and lice.
-Mice chew through and contaminate what they come in contact with, and microdroplets of their urine left around a home can cause allergies in children.
+Mice chew through and contaminate what they come in contact with.

 Pigeon- Columbidae